-The study of new venture creation has been primarily addressed in two related yet largely separate literatures.
-The first, generally referred to as the cognitive perspective, has focused on the cognitive characteristics of individual entrepreneurs and the possession of prior knowledge as the primary basis for identifying and designing new ventures (e.g., Baron, 2000; Busenitz & Barney, 1997; Grégoire, Corbett & McMullen, 2010; Shane, 2000).
-When entrepreneurs make sense of market opportunities and the possibility for a new venture, this is seen as largely an individual, cognitive process.
-Scholars subsequently subdivide their attention to different features of this process - such as an entrepreneur's perceptual noticing and bracketing of breaks in their experience, and the richness and specificity of their cognitive prototypes, scripts or mental models (i.e., cognitive frameworks acquired through experience) (Baron & Ensley, 2006; Korunka et al., 2003; Krueger et al., 2000).
-For example, when entrepreneurs gain repeated experiences within certain markets or in the development of ventures, they build richer and more specific mental models or scripts of their environment (e.g., Baron & Ensley, 2006; Grégoire, Corbett & McMullen, 2010; Mitchell et al., 2000).
-They can then draw upon or cognitively extend such mental models or scripts to new situations and, in the process, identify the opportunity for a new venture.
+The study of new venture creation primarily has been addressed in two related yet largely separate bodies of literature.
+The first, generally referred to as the cognitive perspective, has focused on the cognitive characteristics of individual entrepreneurs and the possession of prior knowledge as the primary basis for identifying and designing new ventures (e.g., Baron, 2000; Busenitz & Barney, 1997; Grégoire, Corbett, & McMullen, in press; Shane, 2000).
+When entrepreneurs make sense of market opportunities and the possibility for a new venture, scholars see this as largely an individual cognitive process.
+Scholars subsequently subdivide their attention among different features of this process, such as an entrepreneur's perceptual noticing and bracketing of breaks in his or her experience and the richness and specificity of the entrepreneur's cognitive prototypes, scripts, or mental models (i.e., cognitive frameworks acquired through experience; Baron & Ensley, 2006; Korunka, Frank, Luegar, & Mugler, 2003; Krueger, Reilly, & Carsrud, 2000).
+For example, when entrepreneurs gain repeated experiences within certain markets or in the development of ventures, they build richer and more specific mental models or scripts of their environment (e.g., Baron & Ensley, 2006; Grégoire et al., in press; Mitchell, Smith, Seawright, & Morse, 2000).
+They can then draw on or cognitively extend such mental models or scripts to new situations and, in the process, identify the opportunity for a new venture.

-A main limitation of this cognitive perspective is that it treats the individual entrepreneur at times in isolation from his or her social environment, and is unable to capture or explain how entrepreneurs are creative and how, through inductive reasoning, they may imagine or create novel opportunities that surpass their past (cognitively accumulated) experiences (Baron & Ward, 2004).
-The main reason for this is that cognitive scripts or mental models provide by themselves no rules or guidelines for the interpretation of, and inductive reasoning about, novel circumstances (Edwards, 1997; Weick, 1995).
-Within the cognitive perspective, an entrepreneur's speech is also seen as "revealing" of cognitive interpretations (Donnellon, 1986; Gioia, 1986); when entrepreneurs label and articulate their experiences while communicating to others, they externalize or express "some neutral, definitive and ready-made sense of events produced through a process such as noticing what the world is like and then putting it into words" (Edwards, 1997: 144).
-Accordingly, the cognitive perspective focuses on individual modes of thought without speech and outside a social context ("thought without speech" in Figure 1 below), casting aside the formative effect of language, and particularly online speech, on thought processes and the construction of meaning (e.g., Fauconnier, 1997; Langacker, 1991).
+A main limitation of this cognitive perspective is that it at times treats the individual entrepreneur in isolation from his or her social environment, and it is unable to capture or explain how entrepreneurs are creative and how, through inductive reasoning, they may imagine or create novel opportunities that surpass their past (cognitively accumulated) experiences (Baron & Ward, 2004).
+The main reason for this is that cognitive scripts or mental models provide by themselves no rules or guidelines for the interpretation of and inductive reasoning about novel circumstances (Edwards, 1997; Weick, 1995).
+Within the cognitive perspective, an entrepreneur's speech is also seen as "revealing" cognitive interpretations (Donnellon, 1986; Gioia, 1986); when entrepreneurs label and articulate their experiences while communicating to others, they externalize or express "some neutral, definitive and ready-made sense of events produced through a process such as noticing what the world is like and then putting it into words" (Edwards, 1997: 144).
+Accordingly, the cognitive perspective focuses on individual modes of thought without speech and outside α social context, casting aside the formative effect of language, particularly online speech, on thought processes and the construction of meaning (e.g., Fauconnier, 1997; Langacker, 1991).